3 Ways Settings Can Support Children’s Emotional HealthMarch 18, 2020 1:48 pm

 Mental and emotional health is something we’ve only recently seriously started to consider in workplaces and schools.
 But the earlier we can start supporting children’s emotional health, the better we can set them up for success.

-While we do our best to do this naturally, children can receive greater benefit when we implement support strategies consciously.
+While we do our best to do this naturally, children can receive a greater benefit when we implement support strategies consciously.
 So how can we do this?
 Here are three ways you can offer your children more emotional and mental health support in your setting.

 Ensure Children Feel Loved and Included

-The responsibility for making children feeling loved mainly lies with the parents, guardians, and other family members.
+The responsibility for making children feel loved mainly lies with the parents, guardians, and other family members.
 However, children spend a significant amount of time with us, so they need to feel safe, valued and loved when they’re with us too.

 Providing your children with this is incredibly simple, but can be lost in the routine of working day-to-day.
 Ensure you and your employees look children in the eyes and tell them how happy you are to see them each day.
 You should also praise them regularly and have fun with them.